germo006/BATS_Ecomodel/README.md

 If interested in *using* these functions, start with the last-modified set of codes.

 ## Use of these codes

+As it stands, this is a stable forward model using dummy parameters from the original paper.

-1. Clone this repo and navigate to the latest update (whatever isn't in `/Draft`).
+1. Clone this repo and navigate to the latest update (whatever isn't in `/Draft` or `/sandbox`).
 2. I recommend also grabbing `AlbumMaps.mat` from [here](github.com/germo006/NoahMaps).
 The plots rely on these colormaps.
 3. Play around with `tester.m`.
 This is a wrapper for the respective model functions (`ode_mod_ecosys_xxx_vec.m`, `getForcing.m`, `getppbp.m`, `constructor.m`).
   * `tester.m` has an odd section where it takes the input from `constructor.m` and rips the `struct` variables apart, piecing them back together as column vectors.
 When you get the output and you are curious which variable is now what, look at the `xxx_names` variables.
 They show the original names of the inputs in the same order as they are indexed in the solver-readable vectors.